2026 TMDSAS Activities Section Guide

 3 | Classify Accurately

-Admissions committees are looking for variety across your activities, but you should be able to achieve this without misclassifying activities.
-Taking care to plan your activities in advance will help you make sure you have impactful experiences across clinical exposure, research, and community involvement.
+Admissions committees are looking for variety across your activities, but you should be able to achieve this without misclassifying any of them.
+Planning your activities in advance will help you ensure impactful experiences across clinical exposure, research, and community involvement.

 You can’t simply misclassify activities in order to look like you have a wide range of experiences.
-That said, some activities may naturally fall under multiple categories, such as working in a clinical setting that turned into paid employment or a volunteer opportunity that resulted in a leadership role.
+That said, some activities may naturally fall under multiple categories, such as working in a clinical setting that later became paid employment or a volunteer opportunity that led to a leadership role.
 In these cases, you can use your discretion to build a comprehensive and diverse Chronology of Activities.

 While variety is important, don’t sacrifice quality.
 It doesn’t do you any favors to focus on activities in which you barely participated or played a minor role just to check off a wider variety of categories.
 Your activities should be ones you played an active role in—ones you will be able to speak passionately about if asked to elaborate on during interviews.